Congratulations to the national winners of the 2023 Awards! View your results.

 Can I enter more than one work, enter works to more than one category, or enter both art and writing?

 Generally, there is no limit to the number of works you may enter, with the exception of Photography and Portfolio.
-Each student is allowed to enter 16 works in the Photography category, and two art and two writing portfolios.
-Please be aware that photos added to portfolios will count toward the 16work limit.
-The Portfolio category is open to students in grade 12 only.
+Each participant is allowed to enter 16 works in the Photography category, and two art and two writing portfolios.
+The Portfolio category is open to teens in grade 12 only.

-Students may enter different works to multiple categories, but are not allowed to enter the same work to more than one category.
+Teens may enter different works into multiple categories but are not allowed to enter the same work into more than one category.

 Entry guidelines may vary for art and writing in each region.
 Please visit the My Region page to find your regional webpage with specific guidelines and deadlines.